-The Clinic on Bwama Island, Lake Bunyonyi, makes health care available to all – giving relief from curable ailments and helping to fight some of the developing world’s biggest killers.
+The Bwama Island Health Centre lll on Lake Bunyonyi makes health care available to all – giving relief from curable ailments and helping to fight some of the developing world’s biggest killers.

 In 2011 we partnered with the District Health Department, the Kigezi Diocese and the Tropical Medical School of the University of Ljubljana, Slovenia to build and staff a new medical facility at Lake Bunyonyi.
-The Kigezi Diocese would supply the land, Edirisa UK would construct the out patient clinic, accommodation for international doctors, latrines and showers and the government would construct a maternity and overnight ward and staff houses.
-On completion the clinic would be staffed and supplied by the District Health Authority with equipment and international doctors from the Tropical Medical School.
+The Kigezi Diocese would supply the land, Edirisa UK would construct the out patient clinic, accommodation for international doctors, latrines and showers and the government would construct a maternity and overnight ward.

 Edirisa UK completed the construction of the outpatients’ clinic which opened late 2012.
 The Government started the maternity and overnight wards in 2015 but never finished the building.
 In 2016 we provided funds to complete the floors and the doctors from the Tropical Medical School gave funds to complete the plumbing and solar installation.
-The maternity ward opened mid 2016 and we have 3 midwives in residence.
+The maternity ward opened mid 2016.